- According to recent data, Oregon Mutual offers the cheapest full coverage car insurance in Oregon at $96 per month.

 Check out the most affordable insurance options in your neighboring state

-Cities with the lowest auto insurance rates in Oregon
+The city with the lowest auto insurance rates in Oregon is Albany, at $1,468 per year.

-The table below shows a list of cities in Oregon with the most affordable car insurance rates.
+Below is a list of cities in Oregon with the lowest auto insurance rates.

 City | Full coverage annual rates |